 After an introduction by the dramaturge, you can then watch for an hour and a half and enjoy the very latest stage directions before the show premieres.
 Depending on the rehearsal process, you see a certain scene several times or already a part of the piece.
 Some directors whisper instructions to their actors and others silently observe.
 But one thing is certain, it will be an uncensored, exciting look in the kitchen.

-We provide English surtitles for all performances in August and all ITA ensemble performances during the year on Thursday.
+We provide English surtitles for all ITA ensemble performances on Thursday.
 We recommend that visitors who are dependent on surtitles take a seat in the rear part of the room (from row 9 and higher), so that you can simultaneously view the stage and surtitles at a glance.

 Performances in other languages are surtitled in Dutch.
 The Dutch surtitles, wherever you sit in the venue, can be read everywhere.